adrg/strutil/README.md

     </a>
 </p>

-strutil provides string metrics for calculating string similarity as well as other string utility functions.
+strutil provides a collection of string metrics for calculating string similarity as well as other string utility functions.
 Full documentation can be found at https://pkg.go.dev/github.com/adrg/strutil.